Privacy Policy

 Keeping Information Secure

-To protect against unauthorized access, disclosure, alteration or destruction of information, to maintain data accuracy, to safeguard and secure the information in the database, ARC has put in place physical, electronic, and managerial technical security controls that are proportionate to the personal data’s level of confidentiality or sensitivity.
+To protect against unauthorized access, disclosure, alteration or destruction of information, to maintain data accuracy, to safeguard and secure the information in the database, ARC has put in place physical, electronic, and managerial technical security controls that are proportionate to the Personal Data’s level of confidentiality or sensitivity.

 We have established an information security program based on industry standard practices including policies and procedures for employees who may have access to your information.
 We also provide regular information security training for employees.